 - Afternoon Early Learning programs and classes (including community preschool, ECSE, ECFE and home visits) may be canceled.

-- Afternoon Adult Basic Education (ABE) classes are canceled.
+- Afternoon and evening Adult Basic Education (ABE) classes are canceled.

 - After school Kids’ Choice will be cancelled; Parents/guardians are responsible for picking up youth from school immediately.

 Other than weather, what are the circumstances that the district may cancel school?